We continue to monitor the guidelines carefully and will keep this page up to date with the current rules.

 Please join our mailing list or follow us on Instagram for updates on when we’ll re-open.

 We want to make sure you can visit the garden safely, so we have put new

 temporary guidelines in place.
 To make sure everyone can socially distance

 properly, we have to limit the number of people in the garden at a time.

-We’ve had to make a few other changes too:
+- We’ve had to make a few changes when we are open: